Clkwong3/NovelSeeker/README.md

   - Library for hashing passwords, commonly used for secure password storage.

+- **dotenv:** ^16.3.1

+  - Loads environment variables from a .env file into process.env, aiding in configuration management during development.

 - **express:** ^4.17.2

   - Fast and minimalist webb framework for Node.js, simplifying building robust web applications.